The Masc Narrative

 But I’m heavy.
 I can’t expect anyone to carry me when they’ve got their own full buckets.
 I don’t need anyone to carry me.
 I’ll be fine.

-Reviews for Altenate Ending
+Reviews for Alternate Ending

 Loved this book!
 If you read The Letterman, this one gives more details about Russel — stuff comes together really nicely.
 Jay is probably my favorite character yet.
 This book addresses lots of mental health and family issues that are relevant to young adults today.
 Read it!!